EricBrianAnil/SBSPS-Challenge-1492-SmarTangle-Warehouse-Management-System-1/FlutterApp/ibm_hack_try/README.md

-# SmarTangle Customer Mobile App
+# smarTangle Customer Mobile App

 The mobile app provides a comprehensive way to integrate the needs of the customer as well as the warehouse by providing a Utility list available to customers who signup with their credentials.